-What is a bail against deportation/deportation Order?
+What is a bail against deportation/deportation order?

-deportation order empowers the secretary of state to deport the person from the UK, the foreign criminals are subjected to deportation order.
+deportation order empowers the secretary of state to deport the person from the UK; the foreign criminals are subjected to deportation order.

-Deportation Order also prohibits a person from re-entering the country for as long as it is in force.
+The deportation order also prohibits a person from re-entering the country for as long as it is in force.

-It further invalidates any leave to enter or remain in the United Kingdom given to him before the Order is made or while it is in force.
+It further invalidates any leave to enter or remain in the United Kingdom given to him before the order is made or while it is in force.

 The circumstances in which a person is liable to deportation include: